By Karin Kratina, PhD, RD, LD/N

 Is Orthorexia An Eating Disorder?

-Orthorexia is a term coined by Steven Bratman, MD to describe his own experience with food and eating.
+Orthorexia is a term coined by Steven Bratman, MD in 1996.
+He began to use it with his patients who were overly health-obsessed.
+It was not meant as a diagnosis; instead, Dr. Bratman used the term to help his patients entertain the possibility that this “healthy” eating may not be as beneficial as they presumed.
+Over time, however, he came to understand that the term identifies a genuine eating problem.
 It is not an officially recognized disorder in the DSM-5, but is similar to other eating disorders – those with anorexia nervosa or bulimia nervosa obsess about calories and weight while orthorexics obsess about healthy eating (not about being “thin” and losing weight).

 Why Does Someone Get Orthorexia?